jesslourenco/jesslourenco/README.md

 A Software Engineer with a Product background.
 ᕙ(  •̀ ᗜ •́  )ᕗ

-🎓 Undergraduate student at the University of Florida majoring in Computer Science
+🎓 Computer Science undergraduate student at the University of Florida

 👩🏽‍💻 Knowledgeable in C++, JavaScript, TypeScript, and Python